Übersetzungstabelle aller englischer Strickbegriffe

 gauge swatch

-gusset gusset (underarm)
+gusset gusset / wedge (underarm)

-GSR german short rows short rows
+GSR German short rows short rows

 inc increase increase

-inst instruction instruction
+inst instruction description

 k knit knit